ibexa/documentation-developer/docs/guide/cache/symfony_reverse_proxy.md

 # Reverse proxy

-In order to use the Symfony reverse proxy, you must change your `public/index.php` front controller script and wrap `EzSystems\PlatformHttpCacheBundle\AppCache` instead of `Symfony\Bundle\FrameworkBundle\HttpCache\HttpCache` around the kernel.
+To use the Symfony reverse proxy, you must change your `public/index.php` front controller script and wrap `EzSystems\PlatformHttpCacheBundle\AppCache` instead of `Symfony\Bundle\FrameworkBundle\HttpCache\HttpCache` around the kernel.

 ```diff
 --- a/public/index.php